Frequently Asked Questions

 12. What time do I need to pick up my pet?

-Pick up is between stated office hours opening hours (see below) and midday.
+Pick up is between stated office hours opening hours (see below)

 At Mornington Lodge we charge per day.